Dryspell/flowfoundry/README.md

-# Technology Consultancy & Web Development Platform - Flowfoundry
+# Technology Consultancy & Web Development Platform - Stratalace

-A comprehensive, production-ready marketing and content platform for Flowfoundry - a modern technology consultancy specializing in custom web development, digital transformation, and AI-enhanced solutions for small to mid-sized businesses.
+A comprehensive, production-ready marketing and content platform for Stratalace - a modern technology consultancy specializing in custom web development, digital transformation, and AI-enhanced solutions for small to mid-sized businesses.

 ## Project Overview

-This platform is designed to generate 50+ qualified leads per month, establish Flowfoundry as the premier technology consultancy for SMB digital transformation, and achieve a 5%+ conversion rate from visitor to consultation booking.
+This platform is designed to generate 50+ qualified leads per month, establish Stratalace as the premier technology consultancy for SMB digital transformation, and achieve a 5%+ conversion rate from visitor to consultation booking.

 **✅ Phase 3 COMPLETED:** Advanced case studies showcase with 4 comprehensive project narratives, multi-step contact form with intelligent lead scoring, and conversion-optimized user experience ready for production deployment.

 ### Business Objectives

 - Generate 50+ qualified leads per month through organic and paid traffic
-- Establish Flowfoundry as the premier technology consultancy for SMB digital transformation
+- Establish Stratalace as the premier technology consultancy for SMB digital transformation
 - Achieve 5%+ conversion rate from visitor to consultation booking
 - Position as thought leaders in web development, digital transformation, and AI-enhanced solutions
 - Create scalable content platform supporting 100+ case studies and articles